Coalfire-Research/raining-in-the-clouds/documentation/configuration.md

 ```

 ##### Populate sample data
-In another terminal verify the simulator is functional and populate with sample data:
+Verify the simulator is functional and populate with sample data:

 ```shell
 # There is an optional way to trust the HTTP MitM (Burp) CA. Reference the cazt git repo for details.